chauff/IN4325/projectCoreIR.md

 - The main focus of your project is *IR* (testing different retrieval models, evaluating different search engine result page interfaces, exploring different modes of searching, etc.).
 Recommender systems are not considered core IR.
 - The project makes use of an **actual search engine** (i.e. you set up your own instance of Lemur, Elasticsearch, etc.; it is not sufficient to retrieve search results from the Bing API).
 - The project focuses on **textual data** (not video/audio/genomics/.... data).

-We have a first deadline in week 3.2, so you will get early feedback on the suitability of your proposal.

 ## Report formats